utkm/utkm/README.md

 I'm Utkarsh 😄 (he/him), a high school junior who's extremely interested in coding, startups and the evolution of technology! ⚡

-I first started developping in Python 🐍 for a school project but my predilection for programming has grown ever since.
+I first started developing in Python 🐍 for a school project but my predilection for programming has grown ever since.
 Over quarantine, I got into competitive programming (mostly for the thrill of solving a challenging problem!) and started learning C++ 🏎 mostly for its speed, especially compared to Python.
 That being said, I also enjoy coding in JS and (sometimes 😝) Java ☕.

 <br>